linozen/exocortex/content/refs/python-for-everybody.md

 print('total: ' + str(total) + "\ncount: " + str(count) + "\naverage: " + str(avg))
 ```

-## Data Structures {#data-structures}
+## Data Structures

-### Strings {#strings}
+### Strings

 A string is a _sequence_ of characters (all unicode in Python 3).
+Individual
-Individual characters can be accessed using the bracket operator.
-Be
+characters can be accessed using the bracket operator.
+Be aware that the index
-aware that the index starts at 0 and not at 1.
+starts at 0 and not at 1.

-So, for example, using the `len()` function to access the last letter of
+So, for example, using the `len()` function to access the last letter of a
-a string won't work:
+string won't work:

 ```python
 >>> fruit = 'banana'